cantvas/CantvasAngular/README.md

  # Run it

  Once you have all the required tools, you can run the backend with `./mvnw spring-boot:run` in the root directory.
-From the `angularclient` directory, run the client app with `ng serve`, optionally specifying the `--open` flag to trigger a new browser window with the running.
+From the `angularclient` directory, run the client app with `ng serve`, optionally specifying the `--open` flag to trigger a new browser window with the running app.